HeinDuijf/BoundedConfidenceModel/README.md

 ## 3. Visualization `visualize.py`
 The method `visualize` in the module `visualize.py` can be used to visualize the run of a bounded confidence model.

+## 4. Figures `figures.py`
+The module produces all the images that are relevant to the paper.

 ## A. Licence and citation
 This repository accompanies ongoing research.
 In the meantime, please cite as follows: